legendu-net/blog/misc/content/2013/10/shell-tips/shell-tips.markdown

 2. You'd better use robust configuration files.
     If an error is encountered in the `.xsessionrc` file, the desktop environment might fail to start.

-3. Bash supports both Vi mode and Emacs mode.
-    The default is Emacs mode.
-    You can turn on the Vim mode by `set -o vi` in `.bashrc`.

 ### Media